 Birds flying around my head.
 I blame Alfred Hitchcock – I watched ‘The Birds’ film far too young.

 I was told by my university tutor that my work was very strong and that I should apply to the Royal College of Art to do a Royal Academy degree.
 But I couldn’t afford to fund myself and, because of this, I didn’t even try.
-Interestingly, I wouldn’t even hesitate now, I’d apply and worry about how to fund it afterward!
+Interestingly, I wouldn’t even hesitate now, I’d apply and worry about how to fund it afterwards!

 I have just started learning to dance the jive.
 I have always liked dancing and singing.
 It’s not Strictly Come Dancing but I love it.
 It’s fun and good exercise.